learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 export default MovieShow;
 ```

 Here, we've got our `movies` as an object in props.
-We've also got our `params`
+We also have our `params`
 object which was returned from `useParams` based on the current URL.
 In this
 case, we only have the one parameter, `movieId`, which we defined in the
 `<Route>` in `MoviesPage`.
-We retrieve the `movieId` for the desired movie from the `params` object, then use that to access the movie from the `movies` object resulting in the correct movie title being displayed!
+We retrieve the `movieId` for the desired movie from
+the `params` object, then use that to access the movie from the `movies` object
+resulting in the correct movie title being displayed!

 We've succeeded in creating a master/detail interface — the list of
 movies is always present when viewing a particular movie's details.
 Clicking